TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/dysmantle-video-game-review.md

 The problem is that the developers didn't believe this would be good enough, so they decided to make it more interesting (read: deeper)... except they REALLY didn't know how to make interesting stuff... so they added a LOT of pointless (AND SHALLOW!) mechanics:

 - Temperature system: if you go too much to the north you'll freeze to death, if you go too much to the south you'll overheat.
 The solution?
-Wear a different hat and clothes if you are north or clothes, you have to use a campfire to switch clothes.
+Wear a different hat and clothes if you are north or south, you have to use a campfire to switch clothes.
 Yes, that's it.

 - Day-night cycle: the game has a day-night cycle... that doesn't affect anything... except that everything has a blue tint during the night.
 Yes, that's it.
 You can sleep, sure... except this is an unlockable... you start by only being able to sleep 6 hours, then 8, then 10... and you can only sleep every 15-16... the game just refuses to allow you to sleep before that.